 The GPCB will act as an equal partner within the Healthier Together health and care system.

 Click the image for full size

 In February 2020, practices asked One Care C.I.C, the BNSSG GP Federation, and Avon LMC to work with them to develop and implement an ethical decision-making process and good governance framework for general practice.
-This work had been put on hold due to Covid-19, but restarted in late summer 2020.
+This work was put on hold due to Covid-19, but restarted in late summer 2020.

-It was recognised that there was an immediate need for an interim solution to be put in place to ensure that general practice is not a limiting factor in cross organisational and integrated working across BNSSG.
+At that time, it was recognised that there was an immediate need for an interim solution to be put in place to ensure that general practice was not a limiting factor in cross organisational and integrated working across BNSSG.

 The decision was therefore made stand up a Shadow GP Collaborative Board from September 2020.
-The first meeting of the shadow board took place on 3 September 2020.
-The shadow Board membership was made up of PCN Clinical Directors, locality leads and members of the One Care and Avon LMC boards.
-Since September, the Shadow GP Collaborative Board has been meeting on a monthly basis.
-The first meeting of the substantive GP Collaborative Board took place on 28 April 2021.
+The first meeting of the shadow board took place on 3 September 2020 and the shadow Board membership was made up of PCN Clinical Directors, locality leads and members of the One Care and Avon LMC boards.
+In April 2021, the GP Collaborative Board became substantive, and has been meeting on a monthly basis.
+The Board elected their Chair and Vice-Chair in June 2021.

 For more information about the GPCB and why it was formed, watch the below video from One Care’s Chief Executive Ruth Taylor.